wennycooper/wsProject/README.md

 * wsServer.js: a websocket server runnung on nodejs
 * wsClient.html: a websocket client + webrtc client

-I've put a public wsServer on "ws://ec2-54-149-233-189.us-west-2.compute.amazonaws.com/wsClient.html:1337"
+I've put a public wsServer on

+   ***ws://ec2-54-149-233-189.us-west-2.compute.amazonaws.com/wsClient.html:1337***

-You can immediately try it using chrome browser with following url:
+You can immediately try the web app demo via chrome/firefox browser with the url:

    ***http://ec2-54-149-233-189.us-west-2.compute.amazonaws.com/wsClient.html/wsClient.html***

-It is not guaranteed to be always on.
+The public server is not guaranteed to be always on.

 # Features